 But FIU never generated the buzz that both it and Thomas envisioned.
 The Panthers averaged 1,071 fans at home this season, nearly four times that many on the road.

-"I've had my ups and downs," Thomas said when FIU hired him in 2009.
+"I've had my ups and downs," Thomas said when FIU hired him.
 "But don't expect me to just stay down, because that's not happening."